‘Nurturing Individual Excellence’

 • Maths - Homework will be set weekly on Mathletics (up to two pieces).
 Your child also has access to extra work in their student area should they wish to complete more tasks.
 Furthermore, should you wish to complete any extra maths with your child, please find ‘Workbooks for Parents’ for each unit of maths we cover in Year 5 on our homepage under ‘Curriculum’ then ‘Maths’ (link above in 'Maths' section).
 Furthermore, we would recommend that your child spends time working on their mental maths.
 They have a login for TT Rockstars plus they can visit Hit the Button which is free online.

-• Reading - questions set from a short text
+• Reading - questions set from a short text - to be in school by the following Thursday.

 • Spellings - either a spelling rule or words from the statutory Y5/6 spelling list.
 These will be tested on Thursdays.